PureMotion (“We”) are committed to protecting and respecting your privacy.

 You must read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-PureMotion is the controller and responsible for your personal data (collectively referred to as "PureMotion", "we", "us" or "our" in this privacy notice).
-Our contact details are First Floor, Hophouse, Colchester Road, West Bergholt, Colchester, Essex, CO6 3TJ, email firstname.lastname@example.org telephone 01206 625524.
-For all data matters contact Joshua Sleigh on email@example.com.
+PureMotion is the controller and responsible for your personal data (collectively referred to as “PureMotion”, “we”, “us” or “our” in this privacy notice).
+Our contact details are First Floor, Hophouse, Colchester Road, West Bergholt, Colchester, Essex, CO6 3TJ.
+Our email address is firstname.lastname@example.org.
+Our telephone number is 01206 625524.

 PureMotion is the controller and responsible for this website.